daniel-locatelli/daniel-locatelli/README.md

 My name is Daniel Locatelli.
 I am an architect-programmer.

 I am currently diving deep into the software development world.
-And I have to say, combining it with the AEC industry may have been my Ikigai this whole time.
+And I have to say, building apps may have been my Ikigai this whole time.

 I am
 - 🌲 Currently working at [BuildSystems](https://buildsystems.de/ "Build sustainable.
 Build smart.
 Build systems.").
 We help AEC developers and Homeowners build sustainably without losing touch with reality.
 - 📱 Working with Angular to bring Web Apps we have already conceptualized to life and building websites with Astro.
 - 🎓 Graduated from FAU-USP in Brazil and earned an M.Sc. from ITECH at the University of Stuttgart in Germany.
-- 💬 Ask me anything related to computational design and digitalization in AEC.

 <!--